Uit: Language in Thought and Action,

 body of the science.
 An inference, as we shall use the term, is a statement

-and cut of a woman's clothes her wealth or social position; we may infer from
+the material and cut of a woman's clothes her wealth or social position; we may

-the character of the ruins the origin of the fire that destroyed the building;
+infer from the character of the ruins the origin of the fire that destroyed

-we may infer from a man's calloused hands the nature of his occupation; we may
+the building; we may infer from a man's calloused hands the nature of his

-may infer from the structure of the land the path of a prehistoric glacier; we
+Russia; we may infer from the structure of the land the path of a

 For example, the inferences a good mechanic can make about the internal